 Minor League Baseball Announces 2023 Award Winners

-LAS VEGAS, Nov.
-8, 2023 - Minor League Baseball™ (MiLB™) today announced the 2023 winners of the Organization of the Year Award, Executive of the Year Award, Future Star Award and the CommUNITY Champion Award.
+LAS VEGAS - Minor League Baseball© (MiLB©) today announced the 2023 winners of the Organization of the Year Award, Executive of the Year Award, Future Star Award and the CommUNITY Champion Award.
 Nominees from each league were selected by their peers and were candidates for the overall awards.

 ORGANIZATION OF THE YEAR - Amarillo Sod Poodles (Double-A Affiliate of the Arizona Diamondbacks)